biosails/pheniqs/docs/2.0/tutorial.md

 {: .example}

 # Output Manipulation
-The `template` directive can be used to manipulate the structure of the output read.
+The `transform` directive can be used to manipulate the structure of the output read.
 If omitted all segments of the input are written verbatim to the output, as seen in **Example 1.1** and **Example 1.3**.
-Since the second segment contains only a technical sequence, and we do not want to write it to the output, we add a `template` directive to construct an output read from only the first and third segments of the input.
+Since the second segment contains only a technical sequence, and we do not want to write it to the output, we add a `transform` directive to construct an output read from only the first and third segments of the input.

 >```json
 {